-The page is a collage and ongoing commentary on efficient, powerful communication.
 Alone to themselves, words don’t choose to wither.
-The right words perform naturally and beautifully — once you clear the stage of the cluttering props.
+The right words perform naturally and beautifully — once you clear the stage of the clutter.
+Collected below is a series of references on efficient, powerful communication.

 Strunk and White | Shakespeare | Fitzgerald | Hemingway | Confucius | Bashō | Dickinson | Lewis | Darwin | Angelou | Kerouac | Stoppard | Emerson | King | Others